Reference • Teachers • Instructional leads

 • Use only accuracy grading when you want one correctness-based score and no separate homework-completion score.

 • Use completion grading when students still need meaningful feedback but the LMS should track completion separately.
+It uses 2 credits per graded submission.

 • Turn on automation only after you have tested one small grading loop manually.